diefrosch/a320family-procedures/README.md

 * Dial the altitude using the knob.
 * Pull the altitude knob to go into Open Climb/Open Descent mode.
-* The autopilot will set climb/idle thrust and will climb/descend to the set altitude.
+* The A/T (autothrust) will set climb/idle thrust and the plane will climb/descend to the set altitude.
-* The A/P will maintain current speed using pitch.
+* The A/P (autopilot) will maintain speed using pitch.

 **For `V/S` mode:**

 * Dial the altitude using the knob.
 (Shift-mousewheel to go faster.)
 * Set the desired vertical speed with the V/S knob.
 (Set a negative value if you want to descend.)
-The autopilot will climb/descend at the selected vertical speed until it reaches the set altitude.
+The A/P will climb/descend at the selected vertical speed until it reaches the set altitude.
-* The A/P will try to maintain current speed by adjusting the thrust.
+* The A/T will try to maintain speed by adjusting the thrust.

 For normal operation, `OP CLB/OP DES` is the preferred mode.